Electronic monitoring: Important information for employers

 Employers may at any time withdraw their consent to a person on electronic monitoring working at their workplace.
 No specific reason for doing so is required.

-How can I find out more about Electronic Monitoring
+Find out more about Electronic Monitoring

 You can find more information about EM from: